Question:

 Getting Help for Sherm or PCP Use

 Sherm use is far more than a fleeting high—it’s a direct path to psychological, emotional, and physical harm.
 With long-term effects ranging from memory loss to psychosis, and short-term risks that include self-injury and violent outbursts, this is a drug that can quickly ruin lives.
 If you or someone you know is struggling with sherm or PCP use, professional help at a drug and alcohol treatment center in Orange County is essential.
+Wet drug abuse requires comprehensive treatment approaches that address both the physical and psychological aspects of addiction.
 Recovery is possible, but it starts with recognizing the threat and reaching out for support.
 The sooner treatment begins, the better the chances for a healthy, lasting recovery.

 - Phencyclidine Intoxication and Adverse Effects: A Clinical and Pharmacological Review of an Illicit Drug – PMC